C.F. Os Armacenenses

-Clube de Futebol Os Armacenenses (abbreviated as CF Armacenenses) is a Portuguese football club based in Armação de Pêra, Silves in the Algarve.
+Clube de Futebol Os Armacenenses (abbreviated as CF Armacenenses) is a Portuguese professional football club based in Armação de Pêra, Silves in the Algarve.

 Background

 CF Armacenenses currently plays in the Campeonato de Portugal which is the third tier of Portuguese football.
 The club was founded in 1935 and they play their home matches at the Campo Das Gaivotas in Armação de Pêra, Silves.

 The club is affiliated to Associação de Futebol do Algarve and has competed in the AF Algarve Taça.
 The club has also entered the national cup known as Taça de Portugal and has completed 4 games in the competition.